Guest article from StepChange.

 It’s no secret that payday loans have surged in popularity over recent years.
-They’re often packaged as a quick and easy way to get the money you need, but in reality they can cause a lot more stress than they’re worth.
+They’re often packaged as a quick and easy way to get the money you need, but in reality they can result in payday loan debt and cause a lot more stress than they’re worth.

 If you can’t afford a CPA you have set up with a creditor, you have the right to cancel it with your bank either by email or phone.
-When you call your bank, ask the advisor to record the instruction to cancel and don’t forget to ask for their name and make a note of the date and time of the call.
+When you call your bank, ask the advisor to record the instruction to cancel and don’t forget to ask for their name.
+Also, make a note of the date and time of the call.

 If you’ve done all you can to deal with the creditor or bank directly, and don’t feel that your concerns have been dealt with, you should complain to the creditor and escalate the complaint to the Financial Ombudsman who will look into the issue for you.

 Most people end up taking out a payday loan because they’ve struggled to get credit elsewhere.
 We wouldn’t usually recommend borrowing more money when you find yourself in financial difficulty and would always point to getting free and confidential debt advice as a much more beneficial option.

 If you absolutely need to borrow more money, we recommend you check out these ‘safer’ alternatives first: